Arnamist/DBApps-3-Installation-instructions-some-security/README.md

 $dbpass = "mysql";
 $dbname = "food";

-Run the datascript.txt in your database to generate database.
+Run the 'Database Script.txt' in your database to generate database.